jupyter/nbviewer/README.md

 Run this locally to get most of the features of nbviewer on your own network.

 If you need help using or installing Jupyter Notebook Viewer, please use the [jupyter/help](https://github.com/jupyter/help) issue tracker.
+If you would like to propose an enhancement to nbviewer or file a bug report, please [open an issue here, in the jupyter/nbviewer project](https://github.com/jupyter/nbviewer).

 ## Quick Run